-Through our Products segment, we are a manufacturer and distributor of pet medication and health and wellness products to the retail channel, and also have strong relationships with distribution to veterinarians, which will be leveraged to sell Capstar to veterinarians upon closing of that transaction.
-We focus our product offerings on innovative, proprietary valuebranded products, and leading third-party branded products for dogs and cats, including pet Rx medications, OTC medications, and wellness products.
+Through our Products segment, we are a manufacturer and distributor of pet medication and health and wellness products to the retail channel, and also have strong relationships with distribution to veterinarians.
+We focus our product offerings on innovative, proprietary value-branded products, and leading third-party branded products for dogs and cats, including pet Rx medications, OTC medications, and wellness products.
 We offer and supply these products to customers primarily in the United States.